ZER0Mono/dreamnet_poop-chat/README.md

-# AIM-Inspired Chat App Example
+## PoopieChat is a playful, Doodles-inspired chat frontend that brings the iconic Poopie hair/head trait to life through a custom, expressive UI.
+It transforms the chat experience into something uniquely colorful, fun, and instantly recognizable within the Doodles universe.

-This project is a modern web chat application inspired by the classic AOL Instant Messenger (AIM) interface.
-It demonstrates how to build a nostalgic, retro-themed chat UI using Next.js, React, and Tailwind CSS, with real-time agent interaction.
+## based on the AIM-Inspired Chat App Example

 ## Features

-- AIM-style Buddy List home screen
+- Poopie-style Agend Select Screen
-- AIM-style chat window with online indicator, retro fonts, and colored usernames
+- Poopie-style chat window with various costumizations
 - Responsive, accessible, and easy to customize
 - Powered by Next.js, React, and Tailwind CSS